revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Cost-Based Optimization (aka Cost-Based Query Optimization or CBO Optimizer) is an optimization technique in Spark SQL that uses table statistics to determine the most efficient query execution plan of a structured query (given the logical query plan).
-The Cost-based optimization is disabled by default.
-Spark SQL uses spark.sql.cbo.enabled configuration property to control whether the CBO should be enabled and used for query optimization or not.
-Cost-Based Optimization uses logical optimization rules (e.g. CostBasedJoinReorder) to optimize the logical plan of a structured query based on statistics.
+Cost-Based Optimization is an optimization technique in Spark SQL that uses table statistics to determine the most efficient query execution plan of a structured query.

 </details>
 </blockquote>